Corbank/tinyguystudio/README.md

 Why This Website?

-I built this site to explore [e.g., web design, coding, or just to have a creative outlet] and to keep track of my journey through high school.
+I built this site to explore coding and web design and to keep track of my journey through high school.
 Thanks for stopping by — feel free to look around!